 Understand the purpose of onboarding.
 You have to guide your first-time users through the mechanism of your app.
 Making it complicated will only defeat the whole purpose of developing it in the first place.
 Your ultimate aim for onboarding is to educate the audience.

 Myth no. 305: More features means more users.
-This fact (myth) had it coming, stuffing your app with countless features won’t necessarily generate traffic and enhance the user experience.
+A highly common UZ mistake, this fact (myth) had it coming, stuffing your app with countless features won’t necessarily generate traffic and enhance the user experience.
 Instead what you are doing is creating confusion.
 They don’t know where to go and to solve their problem.
 So, take some time off to think about what problems you want the app to address –

 - Dull wardrobe?

 And accordingly, integrate features that are required for that.
 You can do a competitor’s research for the same, and see what features their app have.

 5. Complex Interface